tatianaborda/directa24/README.md

 ## Features
 - **Main Endpoint**:
   - `GET /api/directors`: Allows querying information about directors and the movies they have directed.
 This endpoint requires a **request parameter** `threshold` (an integer) to filter directors based on the number of movies they have directed.
-For example, if you set the `threshold` parameter to `5`, it will return directors who have directed 5 or more movies.
+For example, if you set the `threshold` parameter to `5`, it will return directors who have directed more than 5 movies.

   **Request Parameter**:
   - `threshold`: An integer value used to filter directors based on the number of movies they have directed.